Austin E. Lathrop: Alaska

 Lathrop moved to Fairbanks, and in 1929, purchased the Fairbanks Daily News-Miner.
 In 1937, he began work on the building that would house KFAR, Fairbanks's first radio station licensed under the Communications Act of 1934.
 The call-letters formed an acronym for "Key for Alaska's Riches".
 KFAR made its inaugural broadcast on October 1, 1939.
 In 1948, Lathrop opened his second radio station, KENI in Anchorage.

 In 1932, Lathrop became a member of the Board of Trustees of the Alaska Agricultural College and the School of Mines.
 In 1935, the college's name was changed to the University of Alaska.
 The Board of Trustees became the Board of Regents.
 Lathrop would continue to serve in this position until his death.

-Lathrop feared that Alaska statehood would entail taxes and regulations that would harm business, and the Daily News-Miner took a stance challenging pro-statehood Territorial Governor Ernest Gruening.
+Death

 On July 26, 1950, Lathrop was killed in an accident when he was struck by a railroad car in the yard of his Suntrana coal plant.
+He was buried at Forest Lawn Cemetery in West Seattle.